chinrur/CoVConvert_IniCoV/README.md

 ```
 1.Select "Sequence Grouping and Computing" Tab → "Calculate the mother group consensus"
 2.Select "Sequence Data Processing" Tab → "Sequence Processing" → "Residue annotate" menu → a virus protein
-3.Next, click the menu "Hide UTP" → a virus protein
-Repeat step 2~3 until all virus proteins are processed.
+Repeat step 2 until all virus proteins are processed.
 (If some residues are hidden and you want to show, you can use mouse right-click menu to show the column.)
 ```
 ## Sequence grouping